jacobhepkema/annotpics/README.md

 Press space to go to the next picture, press return to go to the previous picture.

-Given [a file that specifies keybindings (argument BINDINGS\_JSON)](#Key-bindings), the program will go through the images in `IMAGE_DIR` and annotate to output file `--o` (default: `output.csv`).
+Given [a file that specifies keybindings (argument BINDINGS\_JSON)](#Key-bindings), the program will go through the images in `IMAGE_DIR` and you can switch the annotation of a class using the specified keybindings.
+It will save to output file `--o` (default: `output.csv`).
 With every new annotation, the annotations are saved to the output file.

 It is also possible to start from an existing annotation by using the `--csv` argument.
 Currently, the keybinding categories have to exactly match the column names of the annotation csv (it cannot be a subset at the time).
+The output file is different to the input `--csv` argument so that it does not overwrite.

 ## Install